Correa, Astros rally past Braves 9-5, cut WS deficit to 3-2 | MLB | Journal Gazette

 Game 6 is Tuesday night in Houston.

+Only once has a team facing elimination in the World Series produced a bigger rally.
+That was a five-run surge by the Angels in Game 6 of 2002 — against a Giants team managed by Baker.

-Down 4-0 after Duvall tagged Framber Valdez, the Astros began to chip away against Tucker Davidson.
+Down 4-0 after Duvall tagged Framber Valdez, the Astros began to chip away against surprise starter Tucker Davidson.

-Davidson wasn’t even on the postseason roster a week ago.
-Relaxing at a hotel in the Atlanta suburbs, chowing down a takeout salad from The Cheesecake Factory, the rookie saw Game 1 starter Charlie Morton get hurt and joined the Braves the next day in Houston.
+The rookie wasn’t even on the postseason roster a week ago.
+Relaxing at a hotel in the Atlanta suburbs, chowing down a takeout salad from The Cheesecake Factory, he saw Game 1 starter Charlie Morton get hurt and joined the Braves the next day in Houston.

-Bregman hit an RBI double that ended the Astros’ rut with runners in scoring position and Maldonado — 4 for 41 in the postseason at that point — followed with a sacrifice fly that pulled them to 4-2.
+Bregman got things going with an RBI double that ended the Astros’ rut with runners in scoring position and Maldonado — 4 for 41 in the postseason at that point — followed with a sacrifice fly that pulled them to 4-2.

 Freeman untied it moments later, connecting for a 460-foot home run that matched the longest of his career.